JLanda91/dominion-setup-counter/README.md

 We choose to put the **Effective Types** of the Equivalence Classes that are linked to the Extra Setup phase to the front:
 Young Witch, Ferryman and Riverboat.
-Since Approaching Army can only be in play if there is at least one EC with ET=Omen that has a nonzero amount, we put the Omen ECs next, and then the Loot ECs to guarantee that the bursts of ECD indices containing near-similar behavior for the Extra Setup Phase and subsequently the Landscape Phase are coalesced.
+Since Approaching Army can only be in play if there is at least one EC with ET=Omen that has a nonzero amount, we put the Omen ECs next, and then the GainsLoot ECs to guarantee that the bursts of ECD indices containing near-similar behavior for the Extra Setup Phase and subsequently the Landscape Phase are coalesced.
 The other ECs have ETs that don't change the code paths but will once multiply a number to the outcome.